blurrycontour/zuul-gerrit/doc/source/user/config.rst

    .. attr:: untrusted-secrets

-      A boolean value which indicates that this job should not be used in a pipeline where allow-secrets is ``false``.
+      A boolean value which indicates that this job should not be used in a pipeline where :attr:`pipeline.allow-untrusted-secrets` is
+      ``false``.
 This is automatically set to ``true`` if this job is defined in a :term:`untrusted-project`.
-It may be explicitly set to obtain the same behavior for jobs defined in :term:`config projects
-      <config-project>`.
-Once this is set to ``true`` anywhere in the
-      inheritance hierarchy for a job, it will remain set for all child jobs and variants (it can not be set to ``false``).
+It may be explicitly set to obtain the same behavior for jobs defined in :term:`config projects <config-project>`.
+Once this is set to ``true`` anywhere in the inheritance hierarchy for a job, it will remain set for all child jobs and variants (it can not be set to ``false``).

 .. _project: